Frequently Asked Questions

 Having a brick'n'mortar store would require an investment in time and money that I can’t justify with my current job and family.
 It would not be a hobby anymore and I want to keep this fun.
-But if you are visiting the Québec City area and want to pay me a visit to buy some products directly or just to share some slot car stories around my track, just send me an email and we’ll try to arrange something.
+If you are visiting the Québec City area and want to pay me a visit to pick up an order, just send me an email and we’ll try to arrange something.

 Why don’t you sell some popular brands like Carrera, Scalextric, ScaleAuto, NSR, etc.?

 Most brands work by having a distributor support their product line in North America.
 And a good proportion of those distributors require dealers to have a brick’n’mortar store to carry the product lines they distribute.
 That’s currently the case for the above brands.
-As Slot Car Corner Canada’s reputation grows, we sometimes are able to convince some distributors to let us carry their products anyway but this is a slow process.
+As Slot Car Corner Canada’s reputation grows, I'm sometimes able to convince some distributors to let me carry their products anyway but this is a slow process.

-We also want to sell what we use and use what we sell.
-In order to be able to give you our renowned customer service, we need to know our products well.
-Having a warehouse full of products we never tried or used on a regular basis is not our idea of good customer service.
+I also want to sell what I use and use what I sell.
+In order to be able to give you my renowned customer service, I need to know our products well.
+Having a warehouse full of products I've never tried or used on a regular basis is not my idea of good customer service.
 Less products and higher quality means better service when something goes wrong.
-That’s how we do business!
+That’s how I like to do business!

 Why don’t you have the same products on your website than the SCC (US) website has?